adafruit/circuitpython-org/_board/ai-thinker-esp32-cam.md

 family: esp32
 features:
   - Camera
-  - MicroSD Card Reader
-  - Flashlight
   - Wi-Fi
   - Bluetooth/BTLE
   - 8Mb PSRAM
   - Breadboard-Friendly
-  - Optional ESP32-MB expansion board includes buttons and Serial port
+  - Robotics

 ---

+### More features
+* Flashlight
+* MicroSD Card Reader
+* Optional ESP32-MB expansion board includes buttons and Serial port

 ESP32-CAM is a small sized ESP32 camera module released by Ai-Thinker.
 The module can work independently with a size of only 27 x 40.5 x 4.5mm, and a deep sleep current as low as 6mA.